Yiling-Huo/yiling-huo.github.io/_posts/2023-02-06-How-to-process-cloze.md

 One possible solution is to use a text segmentation tool.
 Many good text segmentation tools exist for Chinese for python, such as [Jieba](https://github.com/fxsjy/jieba), [SnowNLP](https://github.com/isnowfy/snownlp), [PkuSeg](https://github.com/lancopku/pkuseg-python).
 However, I find that text segmentation is not necessary for processing cloze responses.
 Instead, I present a solution based on a Chinese word database, [SUBTLEX-CH](https://www.ugent.be/pp/experimentele-psychologie/en/research/documents/subtlexch).

 SUBTLEX-CH is a database of word frequencies based on a corpus of film and television subtitles (33.5 million words).
-I chose to process my cloze data based on this database bacause it includes most Chinese words, and its format is fairly easy to process.
+I chose to process my cloze data based on this database because it includes most Chinese words, and its format is fairly easy to process.

 I have created two scripts to extract the frequency of **every noun** (including common nouns and proper nouns) appeared in responses.
 The scripts only count nouns as nouns are the most common target words in psycholinguistics experiments using eye-tracking or ERP methods.
 You can modify the script to accommodate the parts of speech you would like to include in your results.